-Describe the means of decommissioning the project by removing or reusing plant, equipment, structures, buildings, concrete footings and foundations, hardstand areas and storage tanks.
+Describe the means of decommissioning the project by removing or reusing plant, equipment, structures, buildings, concrete footings and foundations, hardstand areas, storage tanks and wharfage.
 Describe the proposed methods for stabilising the affected sites.
 Discuss options and methods for the disposal of wastes from the demolition of plant and buildings in sufficient detail for their feasibility and suitability to be assessed.

 Describe any proposals to divert creeks during operations and, if applicable, the reinstatement of the creeks after operations have ceased.
 Rehabilitation will involve the re-establishment of vegetation communities along watercourses similar to the pre-cleared regional ecosystems in those areas.
-Where dams are to be constructed, describe proposals for the management of these structures after the completion of the project.
 Also, describe the final drainage and seepage control systems and long-term monitoring plans.
 Describe and illustrate where final voids and uncompacted overburden and workings at the end of mining would lie in relation to flood levels up to and including the 'probable maximum flood level' based on the Bureau of Meteorology's 'probable maximum precipitation' forecast for the locality.